malasmil/04-2D-Platformer/README.md

 # Project 04—2D Platformer
 Project 4 for MSCH-C220

-Collect coins, avoid enemies, and don't die.
+Collect coins and avoid the enemies
 ## Implementation
 Built using Godot 3.3.3